 In this paper we present the state of the current debate in terms of the convergence between supply and demand in Kaldorian models.
-We raise the literature on the different adjustment propositions between the natural rate of growth and the effective rate based on the Palley (2003) and Setterfield (2006) debate, the main empirical drawbacks, and McCombie's (2011) critique.
+We raise the literature on the different adjustment propositions between the natural rate of growth and the effective rate based on the Palley (2003) and Setterfield (2006) debate, followed by McCombie's (2011) critique.
 We follow the response by Setterfield (2013), and his considerations on growth adjustments under capital and labour constraints.
 Our contribution accept the vision on labour constraints, but proposes a critique to Setterfield (2013) in terms of capital constraints, showing that there is no need for reconciliation if firms invest to keep the rate of capital utilization unchanged.
-However, Setterfield's (2013) discussion on labour constraints brings some important elements to the debate, and hence the need for reconciliation, in terms of modelling the labour market.
-In order to reconciliate the different perspectives, we analyse the adjustment on employment through the dynamic behaviour of labour supply and effective labour.
-We propose an interpretation of the labour market, following Setterfield (2013), proposing a general model capable of critically summarizing the Palley-Setterfield (Palley, 2003; Setterfield, 2006) and the McCombie (2011) perspectives, understood as extreme cases of the same general model.
+However, Setterfield's (2013) discussion on labour constraints brings some important issues to the debate, and hence the need for reconciliation, modelling the labour market.